 What a sad commentary on the times.
 But, thank God that there was still a small remnant that continued to seek and serve the one and only true Jehovah God.

 If you have read this far then you can’t miss my point … how different are we?
 We live in a world that is lost.
 The vast majority of our American people are lost.
-Our leadership is lost.
-Even our President appears to be lost as he supports popular and self-serving political policies that are directly opposed to God’s Ten Commandments.
+So many of our political leadership appear lost as they support popular and self-serving political policies that are directly opposed to God’s Ten Commandments and teachings in the Holy Scripture.
 My prayer today to the Lord God Almighty went something like this:

 “Lord, it appears that we are headed in the same direction as that traveled by The Lost Generation in the days following the death of Moses and Joshua.
 I pray that the current generation will not become another Lost Generation because my generation fails to speak up for and teach ‘what is right in the sight of the Lord.’
 Empower me to be an instrument of Your will and speak boldly about You in my final years here on earth.
 In the wonderful saving name of Jesus, Amen and Amen!!